Flathead Ford Performance

 But they sure do look cool.

 Isky, Schneider, and Elgin have been making flathead cams for decades.
-Newer, non-traditional grinds would be best for today's hot rods and street rods.
+Newer, non-traditional grinds would be best for street-driven hot rods.

 Flathead V8 Headers

-Installing headers will give any engine an immediate gain in horsepower.
-Replacing the stock exhaust manifolds is any easy way to higher performance.
-Not only is back pressure reduced, the exhaust tone is sweet.
+Replacing stock exhaust manifolds with free-flowing headers is a sure path to higher performance.
+Not only is back pressure reduced, the exhaust tone is enhanced.

 Produced from 1932 to 1953, the Ford Flathead V8 was offered in several displacements, but the block remained the pretty much the same.
 In 1949, Ford came out with a larger 255ci flathead for their new line of Mercury cars.
 The bore was the same as the 239ci (3-3/16") engine, but a new crankshaft gave a longer, four-inch stroke.